Hu-Yuting/GEOG5990M/README.md

 # The relationship between no-car households and public transportation usage in Leeds
 # Project overview
 The project aims to identify the spatial distribution of no-car households in Leeds, and the relationship between no-car households and public transportation usage across Leeds Middle Layer Super Output Areas (MSOA).
 The analysis joins the open Census attribute data with the spatial boundary data to produce a spatial and a non-spatial visualisation map.
-The project is of significant public good.

 Households with no cars or vans usually rely more on public transportation.
 Identifying the spatial distribution of no-car households and analyzing the relationship can help understand the differences in transportation demands among different areas within the city.
-It can also provide a more detailed reference for allocating transportation resource and planning public service.
+It can also provide a more detailed reference for allocating transportation resource and planning public service, which is of significant public good.

 # Data sources
 Nomis Census data (https://www.nomisweb.co.uk):